Small Business and SBA Lending Blog

 There are nearly half a million landscaping businesses across the U.S. Learn how the SBA 7(a) loan can set yours apart from the crowd.

 SBA 7(a) Loans for Liquor Stores

-There are nearly 50,000 wine, beer, and liquor stores througout the United States, generating an annual revenue of approximately $58 billion.
-Between 2006 and 2015, liquor stores took out more than $2.3 billion in SBA 7(a) loans, with an average loan size of $366,000.
-If you’re looking to purchase,
+There are about 50,000 wine, beer, and liquor stores throughout the United States, generating an annual revenue of approximately $60 billion.
+Find out how an SBA 7(a) loan can help yours.

 SBA 7(a) Loans for Tax Preparation Firms

 Tax preparation firms can use SBA 7(a) financing to buy real estate, acquire a competitor, or even fund working capital.